wcampbell0x2a/test-assets-ureq/README.md

 Download test assets, managing them outside of git.

 Changes from being a fork of [test-assets](https://github.com/est31/test-assets):
-* Use rust library `ureq` and avoid compiling curl for test binaries
+* Use of rust library `ureq` and avoid compiling curl for test binaries
-* Includes backoff support
+* backoff support
+* Multi-threaded downloading
+* Library and Binary usage of a `.toml` asset definition file
+* Download binary `dl`

 ## Library
 *Compiler support: requires rustc 1.82+*